 The fund invests mainly in company shares and is therefore likely to experience larger price fluctuations than funds that invest in bonds and/or cash.
-As a result, you could lose the total value of your initial investment.

 Performance is stated in the share class currency, which may differ from your domestic currency.
 As a result, the return may rise or fall due to currency movements.